ravendb/docs/Chapter01.rst

 Let us create the user (a note about the notation: I am using named parameters to denote column’s name & value here.
 The key parameter is the row key, and the column family is Users)::

-  cfdb.Users.Insert(key: "@ayende", name: "Ayende Rahine", location: "Israel", profession: "Wizard");
+  cfdb.Users.Insert(key: "@ayende", name: "Ayende Rahien", location: "Israel", profession: "Wizard");

 You can see a visualization of how this row looks like in figure 1.2.
-Note that this doesn’t look at all like how we would typically visualize a row in a relational database.
+Note that this doesn't look at all like how we would typically visualize a row in a relational database.

 .. figure:: _static/ColumnFamilyDb1.png
   :alt: A representation of a row in a Column Family Database